 The G.Skill Ripjaws V is the second generation of DDR4 memory from G.Skill, and it's clear the company listened to the feedback and criticisms from the customers.
 The new series is more affordable, faster, and has a less tacky heatsink.
 We found the 16GB Ripjaws V kit to be the best option for a decent capacity kit that features great performance right out of the box.

-The best RAM for gaming for those on a budget
+The best cheap RAM for gaming on a budget

 The Patriot Viper Elite 8GB may not be the cheapest DDR4 memory bundle you can find, but in our opinion it holds the best value when you're on a budget.
 This dual-channel kit is priced lower than competitors like the HyperX Fury and Corsair Vengeance LPX while also offering similar levels of performance.
 And unlike cheaper kits, the Viper Elite features decent heatsinks and overclockability.

 For those looking to take full advantage of what the Viper Elite has to offer, simple overclocking pushes its performance to match that of much more expensive options.
-One of the awesome things about DDR4 is that it generally operates at 1.2V, and even the slightest voltage increases can give you quite a bit more clockspeed while still remaining cooler than DDR3.
-We hit 2800MHz and 3000MHz speeds with ease, and 3200MHz is possible.
+One of the awesome things about DDR4 is that it generally operates at 1.2V, and even the slightest voltage increases can give you quite a bit more clockspeed while still remaining cool.
+We hit 2,800MHz and 3,000MHz speeds with ease, and 3,200MHz is possible.

-Error-correcting Code Memory, RAM capable of automatically detecting and correcting errors on the fly, generally used in highly sensitive applications, like scientific data collection or banking.
+ECC Memory - Error-correcting Code Memory, RAM capable of automatically detecting and correcting errors on the fly, generally used in highly sensitive applications, like scientific data collection or banking.
 Typically only used and supported on servers and workstations, though most desktop boards can run it as non-ECC.

-The measure in number of clock cycles that an operation requested by the memory controller will take for the RAM to complete.
+Timings - The measure in number of memory clock cycles that an operation requested by the memory controller will take for the RAM to complete.
+Lower is generally better.

-Extreme Memory Profile, instructions for the BIOS that tell it what frequency, timings, and voltage to activate RAM at simultaneously, a shortcut for overclocking without tinkering with each setting individually.
+XMP - eXtreme Memory Profile, instructions for the BIOS that tell it what frequency, timings, and voltage to activate RAM at simultaneously, a shortcut for overclocking without tinkering with each setting individually.
 Officially for Intel platforms, unofficially many AMD boards readily support reading XMP data (though it may go by another name like A-XMP or DOHC).